serodriguez68/authz/README.md

 These **Scoping Classes** typically exists inside the application's domain logic or are easy enough to implement and fit nicely into the domain.
-**If you can't express you authorization rules in terms of Scoping Classes then Authz is probably not for you.**
+**If you can't express your authorization rules in terms of Scoping Classes then Authz is probably not for you.**

 [Back to table of content](#table-of-content)